cardboard-iguana/cardboard-iguana.com/log/2021-09-11-context-setting.md

 Tomorrow I'll be starting on the TryHackMe Pre Security sequence.
 Which may prove to be too basic for me, but I suspect will help fill in some holes I know I have in my knowledge (I'm not very strong in either networking or Windows administration).
 Based upon my experiences with that sequence, I'll decide where to go next.

 For the next 9 months, most of the posts here will be my notes from TryHackMe and ITPro.TV courses, as well as miscellaneous self-paced CTFs.
-After that...
+After that…

 I don't know.
 But I'm excited to find out.